Everything you need to know to take advantage of the Arizona Charitable Tax Credit, updated for the 2022 tax year

 In summary, Arizona taxpayers have a lot of options when it comes to utilizing state tax credits to reduce their Arizona state tax liabilities.
 But there is a lot of information to absorb in order to utilize these credits, especially the Arizona Charitable Tax Credit.
 Here are some of the key facts to know, along with links to the associated chapters above:

-- Recent federal regulations have limited how taxpayers can utilize state tax credits (Chapter 6).
+• Federal regulations may limit how taxpayers can utilize state tax credits (Chapter 6).

 DISCLAIMER: This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 No warranty or representation, express or implied, is made by Phoenix Children’s Foundation, nor does Phoenix Children’s Foundation accept any liability with respect to the information provided on our website.
 You should consult with your professional advisor(s) prior to acting on the information in this guide.